-CHICAGO GREETE
+CHICAGO GREETER

-LYNN NEILS

-I have been a volunteer Chicago Greeter since its first full year in 2001.
+LYNN NEILS I have been a volunteer Chicago Greeter since its first full year in 2001.
 I have loved meeting visitors from all over the world and introducing them to my favorite city in the world - Chicago.
-The Chicago Riverwalk is a special place in the city for me and all Chicagoans.
+WHY I LOVE HYDE PARK The Riverwalk is a special place in the city for me and all Chicagoans.
 For me, I live in a highrise building on the river.
 For all of us, Chicago wouldn't be here without the river, so the Riverwalk is a great way to celebrate our history.
 SUGGESTED ITINERARY

 The Riverwalk extends 2.5 miles-the full length of the main branch of the river.
 The area east of Michigan Ave. has just been reimagined and improvements continue today.

-1 MOSAICS AT THE GATEWAY

-Starting at the far east end, you will find the mosaics at the Riverwalk

-Gateway underneath the Lake Shore

-Drive bridge.

-Created by artist Ellen Lanyon, each panel depicts a chapter in the story of Chicago and how we tamed and used the river.

-2 WII NAVAL MEMORIAL

-Heading west, your second stop should be the WWII Naval Memorial.
+1 MOSAICS AT THE GATEWAY Starting at the far east end, you will find the mosaics at the Riverwalk Gateway underneath the Lake Shore Drive bridge.
+Created by artist Ellen Lanyon each panel depicts a chapter in the story of Chicago and how we tamed and used the river.
+From the Native Americans and early explorers, to the first permanent resident, beyond the Great Chicago Fire, including images of the flora and fauna in and around the river.
+2 WII NAVAL MEMORIAL Heading west, your second stop should be the WWII Naval Memorial.